 The Place Settings

 For the place settings, I created copper leaf laurels on book pages which rest on top of classic white plates and wood veneer chargers.
 Oh and acorns are the crowning touch.
-This is my idea of a simple, elegant and rustic is the look I’m going for.
+Simple, elegant and rustic is the look I’m going for.

 The laurels give the table that modern vintage look.
-Plus I just adore the way the bright copper blends in with the blues, brown and greys of the plaid.
-To see how I made them, click on How To Create A Copper Leaf Laurel.
+Plus I just adore the way the bright copper blends in with the blues, brown and grays of the plaid.
+To see the tutorial, click on How To Create A Copper Leaf Laurel.

-I decided to use just the laurel design is pretty on it own, but it would be so pretty to add initials, a name or a phrase.
-The gilded laurel can also be made with gold or silver leaf and on colored craft paper.
+I think the laurel design is pretty on it own, but it would be so pretty to add initials, a name or a phrase.
+For a different look make the laurel with gold or silver leaf and on colored craft paper.
 Just think of the possibilities!